 Remembering Eddie Griffin (1982-2007)

-What most people remember is a talented prospect who fell to the 7th pick because of questions about his attitude.
-A troubled young man – the youngest Rocket ever at 19 – who had a losing battle with alcohol throughout his career.
-A scared young man who once tried to bribe police officers and buy the owner of a parked car he hit, while intoxicated and masturbating, any car he wanted after a car accident.
-A life that ended on August 17th of 2007 when he was once again driving intoxicated, crashed into a train and burned in the flames.
+If you remember him, you probably remember a talented prospect who fell to the 7th pick because of questions about his attitude and history of fist fights.
+A troubled young man — the youngest Rocket ever at 19 — who had a losing battle with alcohol throughout his professional career.
+A scared young man who once tried to bribe police officers and the owner of a parked car he hit, while intoxicated and masturbating, any new car he wanted after a car accident.
+A life that ended on August 17th of 2007, when he was once again driving intoxicated, crashed into a train and burned in the flames.